 Home » Publications »

 The CEPI's ongoing GPS (guidance, procedures, systems) project has produced a series of books designed to provide impartial guidance for everyone working in the field.
-This volume combines the four GPS books currently assigned to CEP candidates (Employee Stock Purchase Plans, Restricted Stock and Restricted Stock Units, Performance Awards, and Global Equity Plans), with the 2017 update to Global Equity Plans now appearing in print for the first time and with the remaining three books newly updated for 2018.
-Each book here is separately paginated as in the original.
+This volume combines the four GPS books currently assigned to CEP candidates (Employee Stock Purchase Plans, Restricted Stock and Restricted Stock Units, Performance Awards, and Global Equity Plans), all updated for 2019.

 Dimensions: 8.5 x 11 inches